Thursday, August 31, 2017

 I can't remember whose idea it was; probably a joint-custody job but I jumped on it like a Kardashian to a tanning bed.
 Its genesis was from the early Nineties, growing out of the pre-Tea Party lunatic fringe's idea to take Idaho (ever a haven for the Good Ideas of the extreme right) and secede from the union.
 For a while, the movement was led by a bemedaled retired Army Lt.
 Colonel gasbag named Bo Gritz.
 While his true history is somewhat suspect, the power of his personality is not.
 I thought, wow: movie!
 Because...there's a good idea in there somewhere.

 We got a Canadian company working out of Showtime to finance the development and a research trip to Idaho and northern Montana where there had been recent unrest with the Militia of Montana and some federal officers.
 For a while in the 80s and 90s, these survivalist nut-cases were on the news every couple of weeks, sometimes with fatalities.
 The killings at Ruby Ridge were a true believer's nightmare.
 One of life's enduring mysteries is why some people court death so religiously.
-And so it came time for the Puppy to go see what was what up there.
+And so it came time for me to go see what was up there.

 I flew to Seattle where I met my girlfriend and future wife Paula.
 We rented a car and headed east together across the Cascades into Idaho never-never land.